 Most people buy pre-packaged dehydrated meals, but did you know you can make your own?
 Dehydrating food and putting together your meals is simple once you learn how.

-This guide covers everything you need to know to prepare dehydrated meals and snacks, including the ideal foods to dehydrate and how to dehydrate them.
+This guide covers everything you need to know to prepare dehydrated meals and snacks, including the ideal foods to use and how to go about dehydrating them.

 Key Takeaways: Dehydrating Your Food